hades-emu/Hades/README.md

 ## Features

-Hades is still under heavy development but it aimes to have a decent balance between usability, speed and accuracy.
+Hades is still under heavy development but it aims to have a decent balance between usability, speed and accuracy.

 Currently, Hades features:
   - Decent accuracy